roscoestar/roscoestar.github.io/_posts/2019-09-11-dinosaur-family-overview.markdown

 ![fig-1.17](/assets/family-overview-17.png)

-A group of very defense-oriented Ornithischians, Thyreophora (meaning “shield bearer”) includes the plate-backed Stegosaurs and the tank-like Ankylosaurs.
-Stegosaurs had their heyday in the Late Jurassic, while Ankylosaurs were at their most diverse in the Late Cretaceous, 100 million years later.
-Famous examples of Stegosaurs include Stegosaurus, Gigantspinosaurus, and Kentrosaurus.
-Famous exmaples of Ankylosaurs include Ankylosaurus, Euoplocephalus, and Borealopelta.
+A group of very defense-oriented ornithischians, Thyreophora (meaning “shield bearer”) includes the plate-backed stegosaurs and the tank-like ankylosaurs.
+Stegosaurs had their heyday in the Late Jurassic, while ankylosaurs were at their most diverse in the Late Cretaceous, 100 million years later.
+Famous examples of stegosaurs include Stegosaurus, Gigantspinosaurus, and Kentrosaurus.
+Famous exmaples of ankylosaurs include Ankylosaurus, Euoplocephalus, and Borealopelta.

 ![fig-4.4](/assets/Alcovasaurus.png)

-Alcovasaurus, a rather spiky (as opposed to platey) Stegosaur from Late Jurassic Wyoming.
+Alcovasaurus, a rather spiky (as opposed to platey) stegosaur from Late Jurassic Wyoming.
 The spiky tail weapon is called a “thagomizer” and was named by Gary Larson in a Far Side cartoon.

-Note: Imagine two Stegosaurs mating.
+Note: Imagine two stegosaurs mating.
 How do you think they’d accomplish that??

 ![fig-4.5](/assets/Zuul.png)